Crypto-TII/CryptographicEstimators/docs/github/code_conventions.md

 ## Branching

-Branch names should be snake_case.
-Which means that all the text must be lowercase and replace spaces with dashes.
-Also, we should add as a prefix based on the type of implementation.
+Branch names should be in snake_case, which means all text must be lowercase with spaces replaced by underscores.
+Additionally, we should add a prefix based on the type of implementation.
 For example:

 ```